objectbox/objectbox-go/README.md

 ================
 ObjectBox is a superfast database for objects.
 Using this Golang API, you can use ObjectBox as an embedded database in your Go application.
-In this embedded mode, it runs within your application process.
 A client/server mode will follow soon.

 ObjectBox persists your native Go structs using a simple CRUD API: